-Safe sex practices Overview of Contraception Contraception is prevention of fertilization of an egg by a sperm (conception) or prevention of attachment of a fertilized... read more remain important.
+Safe sex practices Overview of Contraception Contraception is prevention of ovulation (stopping the ovaries from releasing eggs) or prevention of fertilization of an egg by a sperm (conception) or prevention of attachment of a fertilized... read more remain important.
 Key safe sex practices are avoiding risky sex partners and remaining mutually monogamous.
-People who have more than one sex partner can greatly reduce their risk of contracting a sexually transmitted disease by correctly using a latex condom every time they have sex (see Prevention Prevention Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more ).
+People who have more than one sex partner can greatly reduce their risk of contracting a sexually transmitted infection by correctly using a latex condom Prevention Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more every time they have sex.
 People who are allergic to latex can use other kinds of condoms.

 Adequate sleep Overview of Sleep Sleep is necessary for survival and good health, but why sleep is needed and exactly how it benefits people are not fully understood.
 One of sleep's benefits is its restorative effect on people's... read more is also an important part of a healthy lifestyle, particularly affecting mood and mental state.
 Insufficient sleep is a risk factor for injuries.